johnatasjmo/platformsh-development-workflow/README.md

 * Drupal VM for local development
 * Git repository using Bitbucket
-* All codes goes via git push to Bitbucket and deployed in platform.sh
+* Bitbucket integration with platform.sh - push code to Bitbucket and automatic deploy in platform.sh
 * Github workflow, one branch per user-story, one environment per branch
 * Everything in Master branch is deployable
+* Code goes upstream
+* DB goes downstream
+* Drupal 8 configuration must be exported and commited

 # Roles